-As a rule, you should allocate one maintenance channel for each device.
+As a rule, allocate one maintenance channel for each device.
 Manually allocated channels and automatic channels are never mixed.
-In general, you should allocate multiple maintenance channels for a single job only in these situations:
+In general, allocate multiple maintenance channels for a single job only in these situations:

-- To enable crosschecking or deletion of all backup pieces both on disk and tape, with a single command (see Example 2-11 on page 2-15) - To make crosschecking and deleting work correctly in an Oracle RAC configuration in which each backup piece exists only on one node (see Example 2-12 on page 2-16)
+- To enable cross-checking or deletion of all backup pieces both on disk and tape, with a single command (see Example 2-11 on page 2-16) - To make cross-checking and deleting work correctly in an Oracle Real Application Clusters (Oracle RAC) configuration in which each backup piece exists only on one node (see Example 2-12 on page 2-17)